luisplata/anime-page-ia/README.md

-# Firebase Studio - React Anime App
+# Firebase Studio - React AnimeBell App

 This is a React starter application built with Vite.